 Dr. Kent Bashford and Dr. Josh Apple are our fellowship trained glaucoma specialists.
-Their experience allows them to treat even the most sever cases of Glaucoma, and the only fellowship trained glaucoma specialists in Northern Colorado.
+Their experience allows them to treat even the most severe cases of glaucoma and are the only fellowship trained glaucoma specialists in Northern Colorado.
 Our doctors are also in multiple nationwide FDA clinical studies on the management of intraocular pressure.

 1. What is Glaucoma?